jeffrey-w/ReflActive/README.md

 __Development and Experimental Metadata__

-It may be the case that you would only like to expose the existence of some types (and a means for instantiating them) to users with higher privilege access to a system.
+It may be the case that you would only like to expose the existence of some types (and a means for instantiating them) to users that are building a system.
 Orthogonally, you may like to indicate that an exposed class may be used by everyone, but caution them to be more vigilant about the possibility for errors.
 That is what the `IsDevelopment` and `IsExperimental` properties are for respectively.
 Depending on the configuration of the similarly named properties of an instance of the `IActivationContext` interface, the `ActivationTargetMetadata.Singleton` factory  method will throw an exception if you attempt to instantiate unsupported metadata, and the `ActivationTargetMetadata.For` factory method will filter unsupported metadata from the results it provides.
+For example, suppose our `ImportantComputation` class was declared `IsDevelopment`.
+Then, since our activation `context` is not for development, our previous call to `Singleton` would fail.
+Note that the converse is not necessarily true.
+If `context` were `IsDevelopment`, then `ImportantComputation` could be instantiated in it regardless of whether it was declared for development only or not.

 __Additional Information__